erick-m-lean-analytics/Transport-Operations-Analysis/README.md

 # Transport Operations Analysis

-Operations analysis projects in aviation, shipping, rail and mining using Australian public data.
+Operations analysis projects in aviation and mining using Australian public data.

 ## Projects